disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

    - Task 2: Build an Environment Plan

-   - Task 3: Review the example environment plan and compare to yours
+   - Task 3: Review the example environment plan and compare it to yours

 3. Exercise 3 – Plan a DLP strategy